reactive-python/reactpy/docs/source/creating-interfaces/index.rst

 In a typical Python-base web application the resonsibility of defining the view along with its backing data and logic are distributed between a client and server respectively.
 With IDOM, both these tasks are centralized in a single place.
-This is done by allowing HTML interfaces to be constructed in Python.
+The most foundational pilar of this capability is formed by allowing HTML interfaces to be constructed in Python.
 Let's consider the HTML sample below:

 .. code-block:: html